About Manadalay

 1. Visit Mandalay Hill

-Don’t be surprised when Myanmese people ask you to take a photo with you.
+Don’t be surprised when Myanmese people ask to take a photo with you.
 They just want to show this to their relatives.

 2. Back in time at the Mingun Pagoda

 One place we wished we would have had more time to see is Mingun Pagoda.
-This is located across the Irrawaddy river, which is about a 90-minute drive out of town.
+This is located across the Irrawaddy River, which is about a 90-minute drive out of town.

-When you’re here, have lunch at the relaxed, river located ‘The Garden Cafe’.
+When you’re here, have lunch at the relaxed, river-located ‘The Garden Cafe’.

 3. In the clouds at Hsinbyume Pagoda